aagamb/T-S-67/README.md

 - `fraud_feature_selector.joblib` - Feature selector (if enabled)
 - `model_comparison.png` - Performance visualization

-### Step 4: Make Predictions
+#### Step 2: Make Predictions

-After training, use `predictions.py` to make predictions on new posts:
+After training, use `predictions.py` to make predictions on test cases:

 ```bash
 python predictions.py
 ```

-The `predictions.py` script will run predictions on test cases and display the results.
-For custom predictions, you can also import the functions directly:
+This script will run predictions on predefined test cases (clear scams, clear non-scams, and ambiguous cases) and display the results with confidence scores.

+**Alternative: Using the Labeler Programmatically**

+You can also import and use the prediction functions directly in Python:

 ```python
 from policy_proposal_labeler import predict_post, predict_batch